PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-11 08:19:48
+Last updated: 2024-04-11 08:21:03
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: I know this hurts little buddy, but you'll love again someday.
+Because time will heal a broken heart, but not that bitch's window. - Barney Stinson